 No. Newport News Taxi (757-244-1602), Uber and Lyft are available to transfer you to our hotel, which is about 25 minutes away.

 The deadline to register for this trip is October 1.
 Please click the Book Now button!
 You will need to fill out a registration page before securing your spot with a deposit (see below).

 WHEN DO I NEED TO PAY FOR MY TRIP?

 A deposit of $250 per person is due at the time of reservation.
-The balance is due by September 9.
-Reservations made after September 9 (pending availability) must be paid for in full at the time of booking.
+The balance is due by October 1.
+Reservations made after October 1 (pending availability) must be paid for in full at the time of booking.
 Please know that a 2.9% credit card fee is included in the price of the tour.
-If you choose to pay via a free bank transfer from your checking account, we will donate the fee amount ($76 per person) to the Southwest Wildlife Conservation Center.
+If you choose to pay via a free bank transfer from your checking account, we will donate the fee amount ($68 per person in a shared room, $85 for single occupancy) to the Southwest Wildlife Conservation Center.
 Tour Monkey will match the collective donation up to $500.
 Please see our website for more information about this worthwhile organization.

 WILL I GET A REFUND IF I NEED TO CANCEL MY TRIP?

 In the event that it is necessary for you to cancel, a refund is as follows: